 Kathleen received her undergraduate degree from Colorado College and her master’s degree in social work from the University of Oklahoma.
 She is passionate about genealogy, loves sewing and other crafting, and has been vegetarian for many years.
 Kathleen was raised in Norman, and lives there with her husband Brian and their two kitties, Delta and Eve.

 The Oklahoma Link Coalition promotes collaboration, cooperation, public awareness, and education to end violence against people and animals by recognizing the link between human and animal abuse.
-It is a project of the Kirkpatrick Foundation.
+The Coalition is a project of the Kirkpatrick Foundation under its Safe & Humane initiative.